Derma Roller (Microneedle) – Procedure, Benefit, Treatment & Cost

 - You can also use hyaluronic acid (HA) to hydrate the skin and bring the skin’s pH balance back to normal.
 You can use serums which contain HA in them

 - Try and avoid using any makeup for at least 12 hours after the treatment.
-Do not let any make up brush come near the treated skin as it can cause further skin problems
+Do not let any makeup brush come near the treated skin as it can cause further skin problems

 - Make sure that once you are done with the treatment, you need to apply a layer of sunscreen which is at least SPF 30.

-Derma Roller Treatment Side Effects
+Derma Roller Side Effects On Skin

 - While using longer needles, there are chances that your skin would become drier and rougher than usual.
 This side effect also fades away after few days and with the help of a good moisturizer